 - 126. Ninian's.
 It was in the 1970's, probably 1972 that he went there.
 Was sent to St Ninian's.
 It was in the 1970's, probably 1972 that he went there.
 We was out of control and angry.
 He hated my mother but also loved her.
 I just hated her.
 He wouldn't let me say a bad word against her.
 Throughout his life he went to every establishment or penitentiary and prison in Scotland.
 He came out of St Josephs, went to a DC, went to Borstal, went to Low Moss, went to Barlinnie, went to Greenock, he went to them all.
 He was well known in the jails.
 He was an alcoholic and could never keep a job down.
 He would do a week's work, get paid and then go on a two week drinking binge.
 He got into a cycle of job, drink, jail.
 He never opened up to me or my siblings.
 He never spoke to me about his experiences.
 He never shared any stories of abuse but when he was sober he would rock himself.
 He couldn't sit still.
 He had his demons. - 127.
 One day he went to bed drunk.
 He fell out of the bed and broke his neck.
 There were four hundred people at his funeral. - 128.
 My other brother was in some home near Paisley.
 He had alcohol problems and dementia.
 He got his own house quite young.
 He took in a male lodger in the late seventies.
 The male lodger ended up going off with his wife.
 He just turned to alcohol from then on.
 He was drunk for the rest of his life basically.
 He recently passed away. - 129.
-My brother went to a special school called Mary Russell in Paisley.
-He was backwards in reading and writing.
-He never went to any listed schools or anywhere like that.
-He just came out of the home, went to the special school and went through life.
-He never had a problem with alcohol.
+My brother and a problem with alcohol.
 He is in a bad way with his lungs.
 He has emphysema now.
 He has to be on oxygen 24 hours a day.